Himera19/book_reminder/README.md

 - **Language Support**: The app supports both English and Turkish languages.
 - **Responsive UI**: The app supports different screen sizes for mobile phones.
 - **Unit Testing**: The app includes tests for the API query system to ensure reliability.
+- **Very Good analysis**: So provides lint rules for Dart and Flutter which are used at Very Good Ventures.

 ## Key Dependencies